gobo-eiffel/gobo/work/bootstrap/Readme.txt

    geant help

-Finally, note that the version of the Gobo package in CVS is a development version and not an official release.
+Finally, note that the version of the Gobo package in SVN is a development version and not an official release.
 The bootstrap procedure is meant to be used by the Gobo developers and by those who are interested in experiencing with new